nikhilmadhu/otd/README.md

 1. Consider 'Days of shipping(real)' as a real value and apply regression techniques to predict the scheduled Days of shipping value to be as close to the real one as possible
 2. Consider the difference between the the Real and Scheduled Days of shipping and model this a a bianry problem to predict Yes/No for met/not-not met sceanrios, making this a Classification problem

-For the purposes of this analysis, we will take the second path and model this as a yes/no question that would provide insights to the operations /logistcs team if there is a lurking danger of missing OTD on a particualr order (Even before the shipping process has started) and enable them to take corrective actions.
+For the purposes of this analysis, we will take the second path and model this as a yes/no question that would provide insights to the operations/logistcs team if there is a lurking danger of missing OTD on a particualr order (Even before the shipping process has started) and enable them to take corrective actions.
 We will only consider Late deliveries as 'missed' and treat early deliveries as 'met'.

 In subsequent iterations, we could add additional analysis and models to predict 'Early' scenarios as well as come up with a prediction model to predict expected shipping times for orders.